Quafadas/dedav4s/docs/index.md

 })
 </script>

+If that worked, then you're ready to go!

 # Background Information
 This is a thin shim around [vega](https://vega.github.io/vega/) and [vega lite](https://vega.github.io/vega-lite/).
 It is aimed at repl, interactive environments and exploratory analysis